Exove/vvv-timber-site-template/README.md

-A VVV 2.x based Wordpress project template that includes an optimal structure for fast creation of a new site, `composer.json`-enabled plugin workflow with ACF Pro and Timber plugins included, and a Timber based theme (default, but any other theme can be used as well).
+A [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) 2.x site template for Wordpress development.
+It includes an optimal structure for fast creation of a new site, `composer.json`-enabled plugin workflow with ACF Pro and Timber plugins included, and a Timber based theme (default, but any other theme can be used as well).

-The project boilerplate can be used for creation of multiple WP sites (projects) within one VVV VM.
-This does NOT mean it is targeted at WP multisites creation.
+The site template can be used for creation of multiple WP sites (projects) within one VVV VM.
+It is currently not optimised for [WP multisite](https://codex.wordpress.org/Create_A_Network) development.

-## Why use this boilerplate?
+## Why use this site template?

 - It makes it easier to start new sites on the same VVV install;
 - it makes plugin installation effortless with `composer.json` and includes a couple of plugin dependencies that are useful for common theme development;